publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

-= [4.7.5] - 03 April 2025 =
+= [4.7.5] - 07 April 2025 =

 * Update: Add field to assign Authors to default Author Category from Author Edit screen, #1808
 * Update: Add Authors to their assigned defauly category on new post, #1808
 * Update: Add option to show Authors belonging to same category in Author List User tab, #1809
 * Update: Add Exclude Users options on Author List, #1882
-* Update: Add a checkbox field to disabled authors from Author Boxes, #1973
+* Update: Add a settings to enable profile checkbox field that exclude authors from Author Boxes and public display, #1973
 * Fixed: Post not showing on Authors page for some sites, #2011
 * Fixed: Conflict with Jetpack Social, #2010
 * Update: Allow to modify Author Boxes "View All Post" label, #2009